Moment-Based Adjustments of Statistical Inference in High-Dimensional Generalized Linear Models: Proofs of Main Results

 where $Q\sim\mathcal{N}(0,1)$.
 Here we use the fact that the covariance matrix of $\bP_{\btheta}^\perp \bZ$ is $\bP_{\btheta}^\perp \bP_{\btheta}^\perp=\bI_p-\btheta\btheta^\top/\|\btheta\|^2$.
 Thus, the facts that $\mu_n\as\mu$ and $\sigma_n^2\as\sigma^2$ by Lemma \ref{lem:SE-approx} conclude the proof. \end{proof}

-\begin{proof}[Proof of Lemma \ref{lem:monotone_g}] Note that a density function of Gaussian distribution with mean zero is an even function.
+\begin{proof}[Proof of Lemma \ref{lem:monotone_g}] We write the cumulative distribution and density functions of the standard normal distribution by $\Phi:\R\to\R$ and $\phi:\R\to\R$, respectively.
+Note that a density function of Gaussian distribution with mean zero is an even function.
 Since a product of even functions is even and a product of an even function and an odd function is odd, we have

 where the second identity is from a change of variables $y=x/\varsigma$.
 Thus, For any $\varsigma_1>\varsigma_0>0$, we can say that

 is strictly positive or negative by $\phi(\cdot)>0$.
 Therefore, if the even part $g_0(\cdot)$ of $g(\cdot)$ is monotone on $\R_+$, then $\E[g(Z_\varsigma)]$ is monotone in $\varsigma>0$. \end{proof}